The structure of this guide

 Which makes Tencel’s lyocell the most eco-friendly fibres of the three regenerated fibres cited so far.

 Acetate and Triacetate

 We won’t go far in the description of these two fibres.
-For the history, acetate is the first man-made fabric and the first one using cellulose.
+For the record, acetate is the first man-made fabric and the first one using cellulose.

-Acetate and Triacetate are used as cheap substitute to silk as they are similar in appearance.
+Acetate and Triacetate are used as a cheap substitute to silk as they are similar in appearance.

 But the similarities end here.

 Acetate fabric is not durable at all and for that reason, it’s mostly used for short-term wear or occasional wear.
 It also doesn’t handle the heat and extra wash care is required.

 Triacetate is basically the evolution of acetate.
 It’s more durable, easier to take care of and more heat resistant.
 However, it is still a relatively weak fabric and it shares the same sustainability flaws as its little brother.